Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

 \subsection{Cluster nature of functional equations for polylogarithms}

 \la{Sec1.4a}

-In Section \ref{Sec1.4a} we collect several observations about the mysterious link between cluster Poisson varieties and polylogarithms.
-The main feature of cluster Poisson varieties is the fact that they admit non-perturbative in the Planck constant $\hbar$ quantization, with intrinsically build modular duality $\hbar \leftrightarrow 1/\hbar$ \cite{FG3}.
+In Section \ref{Sec1.4a} we collect several observations about the mysterious link between cluster Poisson varieties \cite{FG03a} and polylogarithms.
+The main feature of cluster Poisson varieties is the fact that they admit non-perturbative in the Planck constant $\hbar$ quantization, with intrinsically built modular duality\footnote{Note that the involution $\hbar \to 1/\hbar$ differs by the sign from the standard modular transformation $z \to -1/z$.} $\hbar \leftrightarrow 1/\hbar$, see \cite{FG07}.
 The modular quantum dilogarithm $\Phi^\hbar(z)$ is the main working horse carrying out the cluster quantization.

 Although none of the observations below is used in the proof of our main results, we feel that they indicate strongly the future development of the subject towards quantum polylogarithms.